ENEexe/bingo-master/README.md

 - They are highlighted with a commented text.
 - If you don't want this in your bingo - simply delete the section or comment it out with `CTRL + /`

+## 7. You are all set to publish your bingo !
+- PLEASE use this [GUIDE](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site) as a reference.
+- To publish your page you will first ned to create your own repository on GitHub.
+- Rename the file you just made to  `index.html` and add it to your new repository.

+# Have more questions ?
+You can contact me on discord DMs @ `ene.senkou`